Kayraari/smart-skincare-companion/README.md

 This project was developed as a **group project**.

 ### Team Members
-Sema Işıl Kadıoğlu
+-Sema Işıl Kadıoğlu
-Kayra Arı
+-Kayra Arı
-Elçin Karagül
+-Elçin Karagül
-Beyza Songül
+-Beyza Songül

 ### Contribution
 All team members contributed collaboratively to the project.